 Since this had a variety of grind settings, you can also use this for your everyday coffee.
 The manufacturer notes that all machines are tested before shipping, so some grounds might remain when the product is shipped.

-This burr coffee grinder has a unique shape that’s reminiscent of a KitchenAid stand mixer, but that shape also makes it shorter than the more upright grinders, so it fits better under low kitchen cabinets or on storage shelves.
-It has 15 different grind settings, all the way down to a very find grind that’s ideal for making espresso.
+This burr coffee grinder has a unique shape that’s reminiscent of a KitchenAid stand mixer, but that shape also makes it shorter than the more upright grinders, so it fits better under low kitchen cabinets or on shelves.
+It has 15 different grind settings, all the way down to a very fine grind that’s ideal for making espresso.